SbRhubarbPie/Pie-Pad/journal.md

   **Total time spent today: 8hr**

 # May 22, 2025
-  Instructions for the hackpad coding is very unclear for me who is somewhat new to coding, I spent 4 hours downloading qmk because of my terrible internet while being confused reading documentation.
+  Instructions for the hackpad coding is very unclear for qmk, I spent 4 hours downloading it because of my terrible internet while being confused reading documentation.

   I gave up on qmk am now looking into kmk